LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: Usability Evaluation with VR Researchers

 \subsubsection{Evaluation Metrics}

-Quantitative evaluations used the System Usability Scale (SUS) \cite{sus} for usability and NASA-TLX \cite{nasatlx} for workload.
-These evaluations were conducted twice: once focusing on the use of the Implementation Template (which was observed as the most time-consuming part) and once covering the entire process of using LUIDA, from experiment registration to data review.
-In addition, interviews were conducted to understand the reasons behind the researchers' evaluations, their perspectives on usability and workload, and any suggestions for improvement.
+We used the System Usability Scale (SUS)~\cite{sus} for usability and NASA-TLX~\cite{nasatlx} for workload.
+These quantitative metrics were collected twice: once for the Implementation Template specifically and again for the overall LUIDA workflow (from registration to data review).
+We also conducted interviews to gather qualitative insights into their ratings, perspectives, and suggestions for improvement.